 Employee advocacy is the organic promotion of a company, or its products or services by its employees through their personal and professional networks.
 Employee advocacy is when employees talk about their employer or the company they work for on their personal social media handles.
 In many cases, employees would go beyond resharing or reposing their company’s posts, but add their take on the post content and personalize it.

-Here’s a simple example: Mia, a front-end engineer at a product company, shares a post announcing the launch of her team's product launch.
+Here’s a simple example: Mia, a front-end developer at a product company, shares a post announcing the launch of her team's product launch.
 She discusses its features and the impact it could have on users.
 This endorsement resonates with peers and influencers in her network, they engage with her post and reshare it, and the announcement about the product reaches a lot more people than just the announcement post by the company.
 Essentially, your company has gotten a wider organic reach.
 This is employee advocacy in action.

 Types of employee advocacy